-How do I compare AWS API Gateway and API Gateway V2?
+How Do I Compare AWS API Gateway and API Gateway V2?

-AWS API Gateway and API Gateway V2 are services provided by AWS for creating, deploying, and managing APIs.
-They are designed to handle different types of API use cases.
-Below, I will explain the differences between them and provide a Pulumi program to create an API using API Gateway V2.
+AWS API Gateway and API Gateway V2 are both services offered by AWS to facilitate the creation, deployment, and management of APIs.
+These services cater to different API use cases, providing a range of features for developers.
+This guide will outline the key differences between AWS API Gateway and API Gateway V2 and provide a practical example using a Pulumi program to create an API with API Gateway V2.

 AWS API Gateway